dougajmcdonald/holt-village-hall/content/blog/holt-village-hall-100-plus-club.md

 draft: false
 sticky: true
 ---
-Dear Holtonian

 As you will appreciate COVID-19 has had a devastating impact on the running of the hall.
 The hall reopened on 1st September but with only about 20% of our pre-Covid regular bookings, no weekend bookings for parties etc., and no opportunity to organise the normal fundraising events.

-**We are inviting you to join the Holt Village Hall 100 PLUS Club to help us boost vital funds.**
+**We are inviting villagers to join the Holt Village Hall 100 PLUS Club to help us boost vital funds.**

 There is an annual subscription £12 per number per year and there is a monthly draw.
 50% of the income is distributed as prizes.